rbisdorff/Digraph3/docSphinx/tutorial.rst

     [['a3', 'a2', 'a5', 'a8', 'a1', 'a9', 'a7', 'a6', 'a4'],
      ['a5', 'a3', 'a2', 'a8', 'a6', 'a7', 'a9', 'a4', 'a1']]

 With such slightly diverging ranking-by-choosing and ordering-by-choosing results, it is useful to fuse now both, the iterated ranking-bychoosing and ordering-by-choosing results into a partial ranking consensus In :numref:`partialIteratedBachet2` below we may thus discover the actual transitive part of the given random outranking digraph *g* (see Lines 5-10).
 The head group contains alternatives *a3*, *a5* and *a2*.
 Alternative *a8* is consistently third-ranked, whereas alternatives *a1* and *a4* appear last-ranked.
-This partial ranking structure is highly correlated (+0.976) with the given outranking digraph *g* and supported by a nearly 2/3rd significance majority (see Lines 14 and 16 below).

 .. code-block:: pycon
    :caption: iterated Bachet ranking and order fusion